Table of Contents

 Often, the suspicion of a contact allergy can already arise during anamnesis and thorough examinations of the eczema.
 Here, special attention should be placed on location and morphology of the eczema.
 A reliable diagnosis, however, can only be obtained with a patch test (see above).

 The prioritized therapy of the allergic contact eczema is the absolute avoidance of the hapten.
 Of course, prerequisite for this is the identification of the allergen.
-Since the range of potential triggering allergens is enormous and identification of the causative substance can take a long time, treatment requires good medical knowledge and a lot of sympathy and empathy for the patient.
+Since the range of potential triggering allergens is enormous and identification of the causative substance can take a long time, treatment requires good medical knowledge and a lot of empathy for the patient.

 Therapeutically, an internal steroid therapy is in most cases not recommended since efficacy is low and the side effects are excessively high.
 Therefore, treatments mostly rely on externally applied medication.
-Attention should be paid to the substances contained in the medication: in case of existing sensitization against one of the contained substances, this medication should not be given in order to minimize the risk for further sensitization.
+Attention should be paid to the substances contained in the medication; in case of existing sensitization against one of the contained substances, this medication should not be given in order to minimize the risk for further sensitization.

 Prognosis: Development and Prophylaxis

 The prognosis strongly depends on the dissemination of the respective allergen.
-Widely spread environmental allergens that cannot be eliminated by the patient or the physician usually lead to continuous symptoms with partially severe socioeconomic consequences for the affected person.
+Widely spread environmental allergens that cannot be eliminated by the patient or the physician, usually lead to continuous symptoms with partially severe socioeconomic consequences for the affected person.

 When there is evidence for a cumulative toxic eczema, the physician should try through continuous symptomatic therapy and patient education to avoid possible further sensitization against this allergen.